isomerpages/enterprisesg-sac-old/newsroom/news-releases/_posts/2017-06-08-MOU-between-SAC-SPRING-Singapore-and-DRI-Myanmar-on-Partner-Accreditation-Body.md

 ---
-layout: post
-title:  "MOU between SAC/SPRING Singapore and DRI, Myanmar on Partner Accreditation Body"
+title: 'MOU between SAC/SPRING Singapore and DRI, Myanmar on Partner Accreditation Body'
-date:   2017-06-08
+date: 2017-06-08T00:00:00.000Z
 permalink: /newsroom/news-releases/MOU-between-SAC-SPRING-Singapore-and-DRI-Myanmar-on-Partner-Accreditation-Body

 ---

 The Singapore Accreditation Council (SAC), SPRING Singapore and Myanmar's Department of Research and Innovation (DRI) signed an MOU on 8 June 2017 at the 6th Singapore-Myanmar Joint Ministerial Working Committee (JMWC) meeting held in Singapore.
 This MOU is to share expertise in the accreditation of conformity assessment bodies (CABs) based on international standards and requirements.